edithatogo/microcosting_healthservices/ROADMAP.md

 ## Planned approach

-1. Store each year's SAS tables and workbook extracts under `archive/` using a `YYYY` directory name.
+1. Store each year's SAS modules under `archive/sas/` using the naming pattern `NEP<YY>_SAS_NWAU_calculator`.
-2. Add a `--year` option to the CLI to select which set of weights and formula to load.
+2. Add a `--year` option to the CLI so the engine loads weights and formulae from the selected year's directory.
 3. Provide helper functions to read the appropriate tables based on the chosen year.
 4. Update documentation and tests to cover at least one previous year